 Australia's Front Line

-Japanese maritime activity off Australia tended to focus on the east coast with the midget submarine raid on Sydney Harbour in May 1942 and the sinking of the AHS Centaur in 14 May 1943 being the most well known.
+Japanese maritime activity off Australia tended to focus on the east coast with the midget submarine raid on Sydney Harbour in May 1942, a bombardment of Newcastle in June 1942 and the sinking of the AHS Centaur in 14 May 1943 being the most well known.

 The northern Australian 'Operational Area' is officially defined as that part of Australia north of the line 14 degrees 30 minutes south of the Equator.
 The line passes through Katherine and also cuts through the Cape York Peninsula.
 Personnel serving in this area in the prescribed time frame, were awarded the British Defence Medal, which distinguishes the personnel described as 'Darwin Defenders'.
 Areas outside this zone were attacked including Townsville in far north Queensalnd, but on a much reduced scale.

 Darwin was sustained via resupply by road and to a lesser extent sea, air and a somewhat disjointed rail 'system'.
 The rail line wan't connected to anything further south than Adelaide River.
 The southern rail head (from Adelaide) was Alice Springs, but even its connection to Adelaide was more than tenuous and torturously slow, being particularly vulnerable to flooding after heavy rain.
-Thus road became the principal means of communication with the northern port.
+Thus road became the principal means of communication between the northern port and the south.

 The first and most deadly attack on Darwin took place on 19 February 1942, when Japanese naval aircraft launched from the same carrier group (Kaga, Soryu, Hiryu and Akagi) that had attacked Pearl Harbour on 6 December 1941, and two of which (Kaga and Akagi) later headed the task force that captured Rabaul, hit Darwin in successive waves inflicting heavy personnel and materiel casualties.
 Another wave of land-based bombers also raided that day.